UNESCO World Heritage

 The Ancient Beech Forests of Germany

-By extending this property to include the beech forests of Germany, the protected areas now represent the various different forms and locations at all altitudes, and reflect their unique dispersion history in the Post-Glacial Period.
+By extending this property to include the beech forests of Germany, the protected areas represented the various different forms and locations at all altitudes, and reflected their unique dispersion history in the Post-Glacial Period.

 Germany’s beech forests are considerably younger, and only a few parts have remained largely free from anthropogenic influences.
 They are home to a rich diversity of species.
 Beech forests, with their high proportion of old trees, standing and fallen deadwood, and natural hollows provide ideal habitats for hole-nesting birds, bats and many other living creatures that breed and shelter in them.
 A large part of this species diversity does not come into its own until the beech forest has reached maturity.

-The joint tri-national World Heritage site is now known as “Primeval Beech Forests of the Carpathians and the Ancient Beech Forests of Germany”.
+Before a renewed extension in 2017, the joint tri-national World Heritage site was known as “Primeval Beech Forests of the Carpathians and the Ancient Beech Forests of Germany”.